BioCarbon Technology Asia

 Palm oil plantations in Malaysia generate significant volumes of waste, from empty fruit bunches and kernel shells to effluent and old palm trunk.
 Each year, ageing palm trees are felled to make way for replanting.
 Traditionally, these trunks, unsuitable for timber or plywood, are left to decompose in the fields, a process that can take up to five years, releasing emissions and occupying valuable land.

+When Biocarbon Technologies approached Onnu, our feasibility study quickly revealed that pyrolysis offered a far more effective solution, both economically and environmentally, than leaving trunks to compost.
 Now, instead of decomposing in the field, palm trunks are chipped, dewatered, and dried before being fed into two CarboFlow pyrolysis units.
 The impact of this pyrolysis technology adoption can be seen in three main ways:

 1) Carbon Removal & Biochar – Carbon is permanently locked away in stable biochar, which is applied on-site to cut fertiliser demand and improve soils, as well as sold for agricultural and industrial use.